ayrshare/hurl-scripts/README.md

 - Add your API Key from the [Ayrshare Dashboard](https://app.ayrshare.com)
 - If a Business Plan, add your Profile Key
 - If a Business Plan and testing [generateJWT](https://docs.ayrshare.com/rest-api/endpoints/profiles#generate-a-jwt) endpoint add your private key as a Base64 string.
 Please see below.
+- Add your email address
+- Add your Ref Id

 ## Run Commands